Amazon Made 600M Products Invisible to ChatGPT. Your Cloudflare Might Be Doing the Same Thing.

 Source: Cloudflare crawl-to-referral data and industry breakdown

-See the difference?
-PerplexityBot at 88:1 and OAI-SearchBot at 401:1 are search crawlers — they send real customers to your store.
-GPTBot at 1,700:1 and ClaudeBot at 73,000:1 are training crawlers — they take your content and give almost nothing back.
+Look at the split.
+PerplexityBot at 88:1 and OAI-SearchBot at 401:1 are search crawlers - they send real customers to your store.
+GPTBot at 1,700:1 and ClaudeBot at 73,000:1 are training crawlers - they take your content and give you almost nothing back.

-The default Cloudflare block kills both.
-You want to block one and allow the other.
+The default Cloudflare block kills both without asking.
+That's the mistake.
+You want to block one and allow the other, deliberately.

 Allow (these send you customers):